rrwirya/FreeRTOS_BLE_Car/README.md

 * June 23, 2021:
 	* Fix BLE FreeRTOS HardFault crash
 	* Status: Fixed - FreeRTOS task that calls `hci_user_evt_proc()` did not have sufficient FreeRTOS heap
+* June 28, 2021:
+	* Fix issue where uC cannot control wheels in Debug mode when U5V jumper is selected (USB power) instead of E5V (external 5V)
+	* uC can control wheels when uC E5V jumper is active, and uC is connected to an external voltage source

 ### Done:
 * June 24, 2021: